- Sample Reel

 Line Producer.
 A third-generation cameraman, George B. Kelly studied Film, Theater and Television at UCLA and Film at NYU Grad.
 George later used his expertise to open CineSpecial Productions, specializing in Line Production, 1st Assistant Directing and 2nd Unit Directing for independent features in Los Angeles, New York and San Francisco.
 He was also a founding member and President of Reel Live Crew, a below-the-line production service company.

 Director of Photography.
-Prior to joining Transvideo Studios, Ben was a freelance Director of Photography in San Francisco since 1996.
+Ben is a freelance Director of Photography in San Francisco since 1996.
 His interest in visual communication started at the age of ten while making super 8 movies.
 While working towards his Bachelor of Arts in Media & Communications at Sacramento State, he earned the Kelly Broadcasting Scholarship, twice, and interned at the NBC affiliate KCRA-TV.
-Ben specializes in docs, corporate, and short narratives.
+Ben specializes in docs, corporate, and short narratives, including the documentary Crime After Crime.

 Ben is enjoying the success of shooting a short film for the San Francisco 48 Hour Film competition.